 There are two types of keyboards on the market today, mechanical and membrane.

 The main disadvantages of a mechanical keyboard are price, weight and noise.
-Though some users will insist that the noise and weight are the features that make them desirable as the noise provides audible feedback, and the weight make them feel more solid.
-If you’re a writer or a gamer, these are their choice for keyboards for computers.
+Some users will insist that the noise and weight are the features that make them desirable as the noise provides audible feedback, and the weight makes them feel more solid.
+If you’re a writer or a gamer, these are their choice for computer keyboards.

 What is a Membrane Keyboard?

 A membrane keyboard is a design where the keys are printed on a flexible layer, usually plastic.
 This is the part the user presses on.
 Below it is two layers, a membrane with holes where the keys are that, when pressed, make contact with the third conductive layer.
 This design’s advantage is they are very durable and easy to clean, as the only exposed part is just a plastic sheet.
 Today this makes the design popular for applications like toys or outdoor equipment, where a rugged keyboard is needed, whether it’s the elements or overactive pre-schoolers.
 Also, the cost of manufacturing them is less than a traditional keyboard, which was one reason many of the first generations of home computers, like the Sinclair ZX81 and Atari 400, used them.